GetintheLoop/painless-sqlalchemy/README.md

 }).all()
 ```

-*Ok, but what about really hard stuff.
-How about all Students that are taught by
+*Ok, but what about all Students taught by
-a specific teacher or have a gmail address?
+a specific teacher or with a gmail address?
 Easy!*

 ```python
 Student.filter(_or(